 DCW50 'News at 10' anchor, Candace Burns, hosts this Living Black History 1967 special movie presentation starring Sidney Poitier.

 USA TODAY also curated a well-rounded list of Top 10 movies that capture African American History.
-Visit the link below for a list of other great movies to watch in honor of Black History Month:
+Click here for a list of other great movies to watch in honor of Black History Month.

 Sunday, February 26, 3:00PM - NEW!